44-566-Machine-Learning-S24/ml-s24-project-JakeSchellhorn/README.md

 Based on simple predictions we can get almost 70% of the predicted value determined by the input.
 This is very promising for the future of the project and making actual predictions in the future.

 ### Classifying data using decision tree and SVM
 First I had to classify my Y category which is salary in my case.
-I chose to categorize it by low medium and high salaries
+I chose to categorize it by low medium and high salaries.
+I saw overfitting when using the decision tree so that was not very useful but when using the SVM I found the accuracy of my model sitting at around 75%.
+This is promising to the future of my project but if I were to do this again I would probably add more categories even though it might lower my accuracy.